 - Including link-local address for IPv6 peering

-- Which server you want to peer with
+- The server you want to peer with

 - For creating a tunnel connection: